walshbr/introduction-to-text-analysis/cyborg-readers/computer-reading.md

 > "What movie did you see?"

 In the first case, we might be responding with a number of movies that we had seen.
-In the second, we're responding with the title of a specific film, [*8<sup>1/2</sup>* by Italian director Frederico Fellini](https://en.wikipedia.org/wiki/8%C2%BD).
-One is a number, and one is a name.
+It was a slow weekend, and we spent it at the local movie theatre hopping from film to film.
+It was a great time!
+In the second situation, we might be responding with the title of a specific film, [*8<sup>1/2</sup>* by Italian director Frederico Fellini](https://en.wikipedia.org/wiki/8%C2%BD).
+So one answer is a number, and one answer is a name.
 For humans, the difference is mostly trivial, and since we're good at understanding context, we would easily be able to distinguish between the two.
+In most situations, we would just adjust our understanding internally before moving on with the conversation.

 Computers cannot make inferences like these, and this fact has serious implications: numbers and words have significantly different uses.
 Here are two further extensions of the conversation:

 > If you add four to how many movies you saw, what is the result?

 If we were talking about a number of movies, my response would clearly be, "Oh that's 12.5.
 Why are you giving me a math quiz?"
 If we were talking about the Fellini film, we might respond, "What?
 Oh, we were talking about a title, not a number.
 We can't add things to a title."
+Again, humans have the ability to respond to context, infer, and adapt.
+Computers aren't nearly as flexible.

 Programmers have developed conventions for telling computers to distinguish between these **data types**.
 There are two important ones for our purposes here: